SophistSolutions/Stroika/README.md

-﻿Stroika v2
+﻿Stroika
 ----------

 Stroika is a C++ application framework designed to make high performance, modern, reliable and multi-threaded applications easier to write.

-Stroika is now at the late alpha stage - still underoing much revision - but very usable, and now used in a wide variety of applications.
+Stroika v2.0 is very stable, and nearly complete, and requires C++14 or later.
+Stroika v2.0 is used to power a wide variety of open source and commercial applications.

+Stroika v2.1 is more actively evolving, and requires C++17 or later.

+For more details on individual release changes, see
 	[Release-Notes.md](Release-Notes.md)

 Quick start building instructions can be found in